awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 ## Flow logs pricing<a name="flow-logs-pricing"></a>

-Data ingestion charges apply when you use flow logs\.
-Charges for vended logs apply when you publish flow logs to CloudWatch Logs\.
-Charges to deliver logs to Amazon S3 apply when you publish flow logs to Amazon S3\.
-For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.
+Data ingestion and archival charges for vended logs apply when you publish flow logs to CloudWatch Logs or to Amazon S3\.
+For more information and examples, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.

+To track charges from publishing flow logs to your Amazon S3 buckets, you can apply cost allocation tags to your flow log subscriptions\.
+To track charges from publishing flow logs to CloudWatch Logs, you can apply cost allocation tags to your destination CloudWatch Logs log group\.
+Thereafter, your AWS cost allocation report will include usage and costs aggregated by these tags\.
+You can apply tags that represent business categories \(such as cost centers, application names, or owners\) to organize your costs\.
+For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.